ninjamar/compactdns/README.md

 ## License

 This project is licensed under the MIT License.
-Please see the LICENSE file for more details.
+See the LICENSE file for details.